VAMSApp/onair-api/README.md

 ### getVirtualAirlineMembers()
-Fetches the members of a Virtual Airline for a given vaId, and world.
+Fetches the members of a Virtual Airline for a given vaId.

 #### Usage
 ```typescript